fcn94/llm_stream_endpoint/README.md

 # llm_stream_endpoint
+This repository is a minimal llm rust api streaming endpoint.

 I wanted to do a minimalist service to interact with a LLM, in a streaming mode

 I tested websockets and server sent events and bot were overkills